 Models and assumptions

 I calculate both optimization from selection (cherrypicking between alternate completions) and intervention (substituting or injecting words).
 Bits from the two types of optimization can be summed for total bits of optimization, but it often makes more sense to consider the two scores independently, since they make different assumptions about the nature of the curator.

-If the user substitutes or appends a word that wasn’t suggested by GPT-3, I assume that the word in question is the only word that they would have accepted.
+If the user substitutes or appends a word that wasn’t suggested by the language model, I assume that the word in question is the only word that they would have accepted.
 This assumption is generally incorrect, because typically humans don’t care as much about a particular word as its meaning, and would be equally or more satisfied with a synonym (the injected word is not even necessarily the best word by their own standards, just the one they were able to think of in that moment), or even a rephrasing of the entire surrounding context as long as the meaning is preserved.
-Often they’re less picky still, and just want the text to satisfy4 some criteria, such as being sufficiently “coherent” or “funny”.
+Often they’re less picky still, and just want the text to satisfy3 some criteria, such as being sufficiently “coherent” or “funny”.
 However, since there’s no clear way to compute a human’s underlying choosiness when they substitute words directly, I appear to be forced to make the assumption of fanaticism on the part of the curator.
-As a result, substituting words will result in a much higher bit count than selecting between continuations for a comparable subjective sense of intervention quantity.5
+As a result, substituting words will result in a much higher bit count than selecting between continuations for a comparable subjective sense of intervention quantity.4

 In my current implementation, deleting word(s) does not contribute to the score.
 Some other operations that I commonly use when producing content together with language models, but which are currently unhandled are moving and stitching content (including content drawn from multiple branches).
 I have not yet implemented the exact formula for substituting a word in the middle of generated text, instead using an approximation which equates it to adding a word at the end of the text, but I will give the exact formula for substitutions below.